tjtate/sparkpost-api-documentation/services/smtp_api.md

 you can now specify a campaign id, metadata, tags, Cc, Bcc, and archive recipient lists and disable open and/or click tracking.

-Note that to use this option you should be familiar with how to encode options as JSON strings, as the value of the header field is a JSON object that specifies the relevant options:
+**Note**: To use this option you should be familiar with how to encode options as JSON strings, as the value of the header field is a JSON object that specifies the relevant options:

 ```